-I am honored and thrilled to welcome you to the 2021/2022 academic year as the new Director of the African Studies Program.
+I am honored and thrilled to welcome you to the 2022/2023 academic year as the Returning Director of the African Studies Program.
 My name is Luís Madureira.
 I am a professor in the Department of African Cultural Studies, and I have been a member of the African Studies program since I joined UW-Madison almost three decades ago.

 Thanks to their efforts, and the work of our exceptional Associate Director, Aleia McCord, the UW-Madison African Studies Program has been selected to receive funding under the Title VI National Resource Centers (NRC) Program and the Foreign Language and Area Studies (FLAS) Fellowships Program from the U.S. Department of Education.
 These funds are awarded competitively to area studies programs around the country once every four years.
 Title VI support will be leveraged to expand the reach of our influence by sharing our African studies resources with the wider community, nation, and world; and to create innovative, cross-disciplinary area studies training that prepares our students.